-The Affiliate Advisory Committee provides information and guidance to affiliates and ensures communication between the affiliate(s) and the Board of Directors.
+The Affiliate Advisory Committee shall provide information and guidance to affiliates, and shall ensure communication between the affiliate(s) and the Board of Directors.
+Learn more here!

-The Education Committee provides guidance to the NACNS Board of Directors on key issues impacting graduate programs, faculty, students and national accrediting and credentialing bodies.
-This committee ensures that current data related to the preparation of CNSs are obtained and disseminated and provides multiple forums for CNS educators to address issues pertinent to CNS education.
+The Graduate Education Committee shall provide guidance to the NACNS Board of Directors on key issues impacting graduate programs, faculty, students and national accrediting and credentialing bodies.
+This committee shall ensure that current data related to the preparation of CNSs are obtained and disseminated and shall provide multiple forums for CNS educators to address issues pertinent to CNS education.
+Learn more here!

-The Membership Committee provides advice to the NACNS Board of Directors on activities that can grow NACNS membership.
+The Membership Committee shall provide advice to the NACNS Board of Directors on activities that can grow NACNS membership.
+Learn more here!

-The Practice Committee identifies contemporary and evolving practice issues that affect CNSs and develop related activities like practice advisories and position statements.
-It also provides advice to the NACNS Board of Directors on these issues.
+The Professional Development Committee shall identify contemporary and evolving practice issues that affect CNSs and develop related activities such as, but not limited to, education, practice advisory, and position statements.
+Learn more here!

-The Research Committee conducts and/or directs research activities supporting the organization and CNS practice.
-It gives advice to the NACNS Board of Directors on the association’s research needs.
+The Research and Publication Committee shall conduct and/or direct research activities supporting the organization and CNS practice.
+Learn more here!